-3.4.1 Development to the north of Clipstone will need to address potential issues of severance from the existing centre of the village, which is towards the south west of the town, Potential development sites within Clipstone are dominated by the mixed use development site CL/MU/1.
+- 3.4.1 With planning permission now granted for sites in the north of Clipstone, the only allocated site is the mixed use development site CL/MU/1.
 The site contains the Grade II Listed Cliptone Headstocks.
 English Heritage are currently considering an application to delist the Headstocks, potentially allowing for their demolition.
 If this site were fully regenerated as a mixed use development incorporating new facilities and retail space, it would affect the overall nature of Clipstone both in terms population size and their geographical distribution.
-In turn this may affect the viability of sites that are currently considered to be alternatives and potentially those not currently considered suitable.
-Development is constrained to the south and east of Clipstone by Local Nature Reserves and SINCs.

-3.4.2 Clipstone has an NHS health centre in a central location on the corner of First Avenue and Highfield Road.
+Development is constrained to the south and east of Clipstone by Local Nature Reserves and SINCs. - 3.4.2 Clipstone has an NHS health centre in a central location on the corner of First Avenue and Highfield Road.
 Walking distances to this facility were not included within SHLAA calculations, but it has been assumed that the facility will be accessible.